Saint Paul’s Eco-Friendly Goats

 Visit the goats

-The goats are now at Crosby Farm Park near the lake.
+The goats will soon be working at Hidden Falls (North Gate) and Indian Mounds Regional Park.
 You’re welcome to visit the goats during park hours but please do not interact with them.
 The areas targeted for remediation will be enclosed with a fence to keep goats safely in and predators out.
 Please be mindful when walking in the parks and keep pets on leashes near the remediation areas.

 Have questions or comments?